katkan746/HoneyPot/Cowrie/README.md

 remaining honeypot sensors: Honeytrap, RDPHoneypot, Sentrypeer, Dionaea, Honeyaml, Tanner, ConPot, Heralding and H0neytr4p.

-**Only seven CVE detections appear in the whole dataset:** `CVE-2020-11900` (four) and `CVE-2020-11910` (three).
-A CVE is a publicly catalogued software flaw.
-Both of these concern the Treck TCP/IP stack, and the rules that detect them trigger easily on malformed packets.
-Set against roughly 762,000 attacks, attempts to exploit a flaw are therefore almost absent.
-What the sensor mainly saw was scanning and password guessing.

 ---

 ## Finding 1 — A quarter of the traffic is a commercial scanning company